 In designing and evaluating the disclosure controls and procedures, management recognizes that any controls and procedures, no matter how well designed and operated, can provide only reasonable assurance of achieving the desired control objectives.
 In addition, the design of disclosure controls and procedures must reflect the fact that there are resource constraints and that management is required to apply its judgment in evaluating the benefits of possible controls and procedures relative to their costs.

 Report of Independent Registered Public Accounting Firm

-To the Stockholders and the Board of Directors of Limelight Networks, Inc.
+The Board of Directors and Stockholders of Limelight Networks, Inc.